 SEMrush makes it seamless for you to be able to search for a certain keyword and to take the necessary steps to find the “shoe that fits.”

 For small business owners, it's much harder to rank for certain keywords based on their popularity.
 Lets say, for example, you are a local shoe company.
 It will be very hard for you to rank on the national level for a keyword such as “shoes” because companies like Zappos, Amazon and Macy’s are such big companies.
-This is where choosing the correct keywords comes into play.
+This is where using a keyword finder to choose the correct keywords comes into play.

 If we search for the keyword “shoes” in SEMrush, we will see detailed information that will help us in making these decisions.
 The first block you will notice will be the Organic & Paid Search sections.
 This reveals some key statistical information.
 We can see Volume show up as the first number.
 This tells us on average per month, 550,000 people search the keyword “shoes” in the Google US database.
 That is quite large for a business to target, especially a smaller business.
 Now, that does not mean that this is an impossible feat.